LLM-Based Human-Agent Collaboration and Interaction Systems: A Survey: Challenges and Opportunities

 \textbf{Inadequate Evaluation Methodologies.} In existing evaluation frameworks for LLM-HAS, improvements focus primarily on agent accuracy and static benchmarks, which ignore the real burden placed on human collaborators~\cite{ma2025sphere}.
 People dedicate varying amounts of time, attention and cognitive effort depending on the type and frequency of feedback they must provide, yet no standard metric captures this human workload or its impact on overall efficiency.
+For example, frameworks like CoELA \citep{jiang-etal-2024-unknown} evaluate success purely by metrics such as transport rate improvements, yet ignore entirely the invisible coordination costs and cognitive load on humans \citep{qiu2025emoagent}.
+Evaluation methods should measure factors such as time spent offering feedback, feedback quality, frequency, and impact \citep{fragiadakis2024evaluating}, perceived mental workload and effort required to detect and correct errors, and they should cover every phase of the human agent collaboration from initial task assignment through post execution review, to systematically evaluate LLM-HAS.
 Evaluation methods should measure factors such as time spent offering feedback, perceived mental workload and effort required to detect and correct errors, and they should cover every phase of the human agent collaboration from initial task assignment through post execution review.
 As human expertise and LLM-based agent capabilities merge to deliver unprecedented performance, both uncertainty and variability grow.
 A new evaluation approach or set of metrics that systematically and comprehensively quantifies contributions and costs for both humans and agents is essential to ensure truly efficient collaboration.\\